 - Running the Application

-hardware emulation, or run on the actual physical accelerator platform.
-Running
+emulation, or run on the actual physical accelerator platform.
+Running the

-the application on embedded processor platforms is different from running on
+application on embedded processor platforms is different from running on data

-- When the build target is software or hardware emulation, the QEMU environment models the hardware device.
-The Vitis compiler generates simulation models of the kernels in the device binary and running the application runs in the QEMU model of the system.
+- When the build target is software or hardware emulation, the Vitis compiler generates simulation models of the kernels in the device binary.
 As described in Build Targets, emulation targets let you build, run, and iterate the design over relatively quick cycles; debugging the application and evaluating performance.

-- When the build target is the hardware system, the target platform is the physical device.
-The Vitis compiler generates the .xclbin using the Vivado Design Suite to run synthesis and implementation, and resolve timing.
-Running the application runs your system on the hardware.
-The build process is automated to generate high quality results; however, hardware-savvy developers can fully leverage the Vivado tools in their design process.
+- When the build target is the hardware system, Vitis compiler generates the .xclbin using the Vivado Design Suite to run synthesis and implementation, and resolve timing.
+This process is automated to generate high quality results; however, hardware-savvy developers can fully leverage the Vivado tools in their design process.